 In this research we applied MBIL to learn the direct and interactive risk factors of 5-, 10-, and 15-year breast cancer metastasis.
 MBIL takes a score-based structure-learning approach to learn the Markov Blanket of a node.
 The Bayesian score is the probability of the data given the BN DAG [14].
 It measures how well a BN DAG represents the data.
 We used the Bayesian Dirichlet equivalent uniform (BDeu) score [15] as our score criterion, which is a variant of the Bayesian score.
 Ideally, we would like to learn a model that represents the reality perfectly.
 But due to various reasons such as the complexity of a real-world problem and the limitations of data collected, it is often impossible to learn such a perfect model.
 Instead, a major task of machine learning is to adjust parameters to learn model(s) that represents the data most closely.
 As to MBIL we can adjust alpha, also called the Prior Equivalent Sample Size (PESS), which is a parameter built in the BDeu score [15].
 Adjusting alpha can affect the complexity of BN models that are learned from data.
 This resembles somewhat the fishing activity, in which we can adjust the size of the fishnet holes to govern the sizes of seafoods we catch.
 In this study, we ran MBIL using three different values of alpha, namely, alpha =1, 120, and 480 each respectively when learning risk factors for 5-year, 10-year, or 15-year metastasis.
+The three values of alpha were chosen heuristically, since there are no specific rules as to how alpha values should be chosen.
+In our previous research, alpha=240 was used, with which MBIL identified risk factors that were previously reported by literature [7].
+In this research, we focused on exploring alpha values that are bigger (480) or smaller (1 and 120) than 240 to see how these different alpha values can affect the “discoveries”.
 MBIL reported both a set of interactive risk factors and a set of direct risk factors for each of the alpha values.
 Note that the set of direct risk factors learned by MBIL includes both single and interactive ones.

 Figure 1.
 A BN DAG model illustrating Markov Blanket.
 The Markov Blanket of T consists of nodes X11, X12, X13, X14 and X15.
 These nodes are the direct risk factors of T and separate T from the influence of the noisy predictors X1-X10, X16, and X17 (adapted from [7]).